 Digital marketing is constantly evolving, and it can be tough to keep up with the latest trends.

-As a SaaS founder, it's important to stay on top of the latest digital marketing trends so you can drive growth for your business.
+As a SaaS founder, it's essential to stay on top of the latest digital marketing trends to drive your business's growth.

-Today, we'll be sharing eight digital marketing trends that SaaS founders should pay attention to:
+Today, we'll share eight digital marketing trends that SaaS founders should consider.